-Having turf on your lawn can not only help enhance it but provides an alternate solution in repairing any damage to the space.
+Having turf on your lawn can not only help enhance it but also provide an alternate solution for repairing any damage to the space.
 Depending on the conditions of your area, you have the option to go for either natural or artificial turf.
 When comparing the two, artificial can provide a beneficial option for areas that face different elements ranging from pets to shifting weather.
 Like any other type of material, artificial turf can have its downsides and one of them is the chance of it melting.

 Why Does Artificial Turf Melt?

-For those that are not fully familiar with artificial turf, the material melting may come as a surprise.
+For those who are not fully familiar with artificial turf, the material melting may come as a surprise.
 Melted turf generally happens due to extreme conditions so you should not worry about it not being able to handle the general heat in your area.
 The main reasons that your turf can end up melting are as follows:

 More specifically, the reflections of light off windows are the biggest culprit of melted turf.
 Glass window reflections have the potential to amplify the sun’s radiation and create hot spots on your synthetic grass.
 This kind of phenomenon generally happens with low-E windows, otherwise known as energy-efficient windows.

 If you by any chance have an outdoor kitchen or an outdoor fire pit, you will want to ensure to keep it away from your artificial turf.
 Direct contact of heat to the material can result in the melting or burning of the grass.
 In addition to this, you will want to avoid having any smoking done near the material as well.

 Aside from windows, there are also a number of different outdoor features that can end up redirecting harsh sunlight into patches of your turf.
 Some features include not just reflective panels and decorative mirrors but also polished gutters.
 This is because dark-coloured gutters often absorb heat and reflect light from their shiny surface.
 To add to this, there are also vinyl fencing and other metal surfaces to look out for as well.